Skip to main content

 Material strategy for Northwest Boise / Collister deck construction

-Railing — modern aluminum picket or cable
+Railing — modern aluminum picket on typical scope, cable or glass for premium

-Lighting — integrated and layered
+Lighting — layered low-voltage LED

 What we find when we open walls in a Northwest Boise / Collister deck project

-• Existing deck or patio demolition.
-Old deck removal: $1.50–$3.00 per square foot.
-Patio removal: $4–$7 per square foot.
+• Existing deck or patio demolition condition Old wood deck removal: $1.50–$3.00 per square foot.
+Concrete patio removal: $4–$7 per square foot.
+Concrete patio build-over (rather than removal) sometimes feasible with proper structural verification and drainage detail.

 1